 Our PSHE curriculum promotes the spiritual, moral, cultural, mental and physical development of our pupils preparing them for life in the wider world.
 At Arundale Primary School, our fundamental aims are:

 We follow the Jigsaw scheme of work, in conjunction with the PSHE Association to inform our curriculum planning.
 Topics included in the programme of study are arranged into ‘puzzles’ which are: Being Me in My World, Celebrating Difference, Dreams and Goals, Healthy Me, Relationships and Changing Me.
+The Jigsaw programme meets all the outcomes in the PSHE Association Programmes of Study.

 Sex Education – Year 6